DoorDash posts better-than-expected Q1 sales but shares fall on cost concerns

-But the company's shares fell 12% in after-hours trading Wednesday as investors appeared concerned about rising costs.
+But the company's shares fell more than 15% in after-hours trading Wednesday as investors appeared concerned about rising costs.

 The San Francisco-based delivery company said Wednesday its revenue rose 23% to $2.51 billion in the January-March period.
 That was higher than the $2.45 billion Wall Street was expecting, according to analysts polled by FactSet.